garden-io/garden/docs/reference/commands.md

   | `--filter-names` |  | array:string | Filter on secret name.
 Use comma as a separator to filter on multiple secret names.
 Accepts glob patterns.

-### garden enterprise secrets create
+### garden cloud secrets create

 **[EXPERIMENTAL] Create secrets**

-Create secrets in Garden Enterprise.
+Create secrets in Garden Cloud.
 You can create project wide secrets or optionally scope them to an environment, or an environment and a user.

-To scope secrets to a user, you will need the user's ID which you can get from the `garden enterprise users list` command.
+To scope secrets to a user, you will need the user's ID which you can get from the `garden cloud users list` command.

 You can optionally read the secrets from a file.

 Examples:
-    garden enterprise secrets create DB_PASSWORD=my-pwd,ACCESS_KEY=my-key   # create two secrets garden enterprise secrets create ACCESS_KEY=my-key --scope-to-env ci    # create a secret and scope it to the ci environment garden enterprise secrets create ACCESS_KEY=my-key --scope-to-env ci --scope-to-user 9  # create a secret and scope it to the ci environment and user with ID 9 garden enterprise secrets create --from-file /path/to/secrets.txt  # create secrets from the key value pairs in the secrets.txt file
+    garden cloud secrets create DB_PASSWORD=my-pwd,ACCESS_KEY=my-key   # create two secrets garden cloud secrets create ACCESS_KEY=my-key --scope-to-env ci    # create a secret and scope it to the ci environment garden cloud secrets create ACCESS_KEY=my-key --scope-to-env ci --scope-to-user 9  # create a secret and scope it to the ci environment and user with ID 9 garden cloud secrets create --from-file /path/to/secrets.txt  # create secrets from the key value pairs in the secrets.txt file

 | Supported in workflows |   |
 | ---------------------- |---|